fmueller/qwen-code-local/README.md

 [![Qwen Code Local](https://github.com/fmueller/qwen-code-local/actions/workflows/qwen-code-local.yaml/badge.svg)](https://github.com/fmueller/qwen-code-local/actions/workflows/qwen-code-local.yaml)

-A local-only version of Qwen Code
+A local-first version of Qwen Code

 This repository contains configurations and scripts for running Qwen Code locally in a Docker container.
 It uses a local-compatible OpenAI API (Ollama).
 Also, tracking is disabled.